OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/metadataphp/amodule/description.rst

         ],

 .. note::
-    If you want to use translations in your module for frontend or backend, you should place them in your module according the :ref:`module structure conventions <modules_structure-20170217>`
+    If you want to use translations in your module for frontend or backend, you should place them in your module (see :ref:`module structure conventions <modules_structure_language_files>`).